Tips for Juggling More Than One Executive

 It’s easy to get caught up in calendaring, especially when supporting multiple executives.
 It’s important to open the line of communication with your executive to take on more.
 Twice a year Groswird participates in planning for Mozilla All Hands meeting where her group represents half of the company.
 This planning allows her to remain engaged in projects that she is passionate about and allows her to engage other skills not fully utilized in her day to day work.

 Master these steps and you will be on your way to fluidly supporting more than one executive.
-To learn more about supporting more than one executive, managing and motivating an admin team, or other high-level topics for those supporting the c-suite, attend the Executive Leadership Support Forum: Silicon Valley on July 11-12, 2018.
+The Executive Leadership Support Forum provides innovative tools to aid assistants in their daily tasks.
+Through interactive discussions and team building activities, attendees gain crucial skills alongside fellow executive assistants.
+To learn more about supporting more than one executive, managing and motivating an admin team, or other high-level topics for those supporting the c-suite, attend an Executive leadership Support forum near you!